angular/angularfire/docs/firestore/collections.md

 There are multiple ways of streaming collection data from Firestore.

-### `valueChanges()`
+### `valueChanges(idField?: string)`

 **What is it?** - The current state of your collection.
 Returns an Observable of data as a synchronized array of JSON objects.
 All Snapshot metadata is stripped and just the method provides only the data.
+Optionally, you can pass an `idField` string to include the document ID.

 **Why would you use it?** - When you just need a list of data.
 No document metadata is attached to the resulting array which makes it simple to render to a view.